TahaFurkanNurdag/gecmisRestaurant/README.md

 - Taha Furkan Nurdağ

 ## Copying
-All rights belong to the names mentioned above.
+All rights belong to TFNSoft.